mouradboutrid/Grid-World-BT/PAC-MAN/README.md

 ## My Enhanced Feature Extractor

+The original feature extractor I started with is in the folder named `reinforcement`.
+I created a modified version in a folder called `MY-FT-RL`.

 I extended the original feature extractor (`SimpleExtractor`) with an `EnhancedExtractor` that adds new features to improve Pacman’s decision-making:

 ### Features I Added